 Before recording the first take of “Helter Skelter“, they played “(You’re So Square) Baby I Don’t Care“, a song written by Leiber and Stoller, recorded by Elvis Presley in 1957 and Buddy Holly in 1958.

-On 9 September, 18 takes lasting approximately five minutes each were recorded, with the last one featured on the original LP.
-At around 3:40, the song completely fades out, then gradually fades back in, fades back out partially, and finally fades back in quickly with three cymbal crashes and shouting from Starr.
-During the end of the 18th take, he threw his drum sticks across the studio and screamed, “I got blisters on my fingers!”
-Starr’s shout was only included on the stereo mix of the song; the mono version (originally on LP only) ends on the first fadeout without Starr’s outburst.
+They recorded 18 takes, numbered from take 4 to take 21, and lasting approximately five minutes each.
+The last one – take 21 – was considered the best, and would be the one featured on the original LP.
+At around 3:40, the song completely fades out, then gradually fades back in, fades back out partially, and finally fades back in quickly with three cymbal crashes and shouting from Ringo Starr.
+During the end of take 21, he threw his drum sticks across the studio and screamed, “I got blisters on my fingers!”
+Starr’s shout was only included on the stereo mix of the song; the mono version (originally on LP only) ends on the first fade-out without Starr’s outburst.